Voom HD Networks

-Voom HD Networks is a suite of 25 original high-definition television channels owned by AMC Networks.
+Voom HD Networks was a suite of 25 original high-definition television channels owned by AMC Networks.
 The channels were produced in Crystal Clear Hi-Definition with Dolby Digital 5.1 Surround Sound and were the largest suite of HD channels in the world as part of a 15-year agreement between AMC Networks and Dish Network.

 History

 The Voom HD Networks were originally part of the Voom DTH satellite platform launched by Cablevision and were operated by its subsidiary, Rainbow DBS Company.
-The original Voom DTH was primed as a competitor to the established DirecTV and Dish Network systems, with its goal to become the first television provider with a lineup consisting mainly of high-definition TV networks.
-As part of this endeavor, Voom launched in 2003 twenty-one original channels that were completely in HD.

-Service was broadcast via the Rainbow-1 communications satellite, which was built by Lockheed Martin and launched on July 17, 2003.
-It continues to operate from the 61.5°W orbital location, over the Atlantic Ocean.
+In 2003, Voom launched 21 original channels that were completely in HD.
+Service was broadcast via the Rainbow-1 communications satellite and launched on July 17, 2003.

-Voom used the same unique 8PSK Turbo-coded modulation scheme as Dish Network but with a symbol rate of 22 MSPs 5/6 FEC versus Dish Network's 21.5 MSPS 2/3 FEC resulting in a data rate of 50.5 Mbit/s per transponder versus Dish Network's 41 Mpbs.
-Despite the same modulation scheme, Voom and Dish Network were incompatible given Voom's choice of conditional access and the system's standard.
-Dish Network uses Nagravision and DVB whereas Voom used Motorola's Digicipher II scrambling and system information.

-Voom broadcasts their MPEG-2 video in either low-rate standard definition or medium-rate high definition.
-Many of their channels were encoded as 1440x1080i versus the 1920x1080i the ATSC system was designed for.
-Additionally, the video bit rate was often far below the 15 Mbit/s rates chosen for ATSC with its multiplex rate of 19.3 Mbit/s.
-This resulted in poor video quality both in SD and HD.
-Dolby AC-3 was the audio standard like all Digicipher-based networks.

 In early 2005, Voom's parent company Cablevision announced it would seek "strategic alternatives" for Rainbow Media Enterprises.
 This business unit contained its Voom satellite service, leaving the future of Voom in question.
 Cablevision's board proceeded to shut the Voom satellite service down: The satellite service ceased on April 30, 2005, and Rainbow-1 and VOOM's spectrum allocations were sold to EchoStar.